MIUNPsychology/PUPIL/docs/INSTALL.md

     mysql -u pupil --password=pupil pupil < setup_db.sql

+(but replace the first "pupil" with the username you used above, the second "pupil" with your password and the third "pupil" with the name of your database)

 ### Running the setup script on windows

 to be written

 ## Edit the webapp configuration

+This step consist of two parts: Editing the database and admin settings in "WEB-INF/web.xml" and writing a configuration file for Tomcat so that it can find the web application.

+For the first part: edit the file WEB-INF/web.xml.
+Find and change the admin username and passwords.
+You can set whatever you want here, this is only used for managing teachers.
+Also change all relevant database settings.
+If you named your database name/user/password "pupil", you can keep the existing values.

+For the second part:
 In the SETUP directory you will find a sample configuration file for the webapp ("pupil.xml.sample").
 You will need to edit this and set docBase to point at the PUPIL directory from the zip file.
 You then need to